DrOteonu-Nanquanu/coin-dedureas/FofsequaReasoner/README.md

 Run the script by `cd`ing into the directory where this README is located, and then either mark it executable (`chmod u+x ./eprover-init`) and run `./eprover-init`, or use the command `bash ./eprover-init`.

+Make sure to add the newly created directory `eprover-executable/PROVER` to your `$PATH`.

 ### Publishing Fofsequa library
 First build and publish (locally) the Fofsequa library. `cd` into the Fofsequa repository in the same repository as this project.
 Then execute `sbt publishLocal`.